bhumukulraj-official/nest-lancer-ui/docs/06-implementation-status.md

 - **Accessibility:** WCAG-compliant focus management and ARIA labels
 - **Performance:** Code splitting, lazy loading, bundle optimization
 - **PWA Support:** Service worker and offline capabilities
+- **TypeScript Types:** Comprehensive type definitions for all features
+- **Real-time Updates:** WebSocket integration for live messaging and notifications

-### **🚀 Ready for Phase 4**
+### **🚀 Ready for Phase 5**

-**Phase 0-3: Foundation, Authentication, Dashboards, and Testing have been successfully completed!**
+**Phase 0-4: Foundation, Authentication, Dashboards, Testing, and Feature Expansion have been successfully completed!**

-The NestLancer frontend now has a complete foundation with:
+The NestLancer frontend is now a **feature-complete, production-ready application** with:

 - Complete development environment and build system
 - Comprehensive Material-UI theme and design system